ShemEscobal/SampleYOLOv11/README.md

   		pip install ultralytics

+You can also visit https://pytorch.org/ to download the version that fits to your CUDA version, python environment, and operating system.

 # PREPARING CUSTOM DATASET
 - Download the “rock-paper-scissors” dataset from Roboflow [1].
 - Select “YOLOv11” download format.